 How we assess fish stocks

-Fisheries New Zealand's Harvest Strategy Standard (HSS) guides the way we assess and manage fish stocks under the Quota Management System (QMS).
+The Fisheries Act 1996, Fisheries New Zealand's Harvest Strategy Standard (HSS) and several other official documents provide guidance on the performance measures used when assessing and managing fish stocks under the Quota Management System (QMS).

-Each year, we convene a large number of Fisheries Assessment Working Group meetings to assess the status of fish stocks using:
+Each year, we convene many Stock Assessment Working Group meetings to assess the status of fish stocks using:

 - data from our on-board observer programme